zotiquestgames/frontier-beyond-sol/10_sol_union.md

-# General Overview of the Sol Union
+# The Sol Union: General Overview

 ### Foundation
 The Sol Union was formally established in 2155, sanctioning the union of the major Earth powers and space colonies under a single governmental entity.
 This was the result of decades of collaboration and negotiations, aimed at creating a structure capable of managing the challenges and opportunities of interstellar exploration and colonization.